top of page

 (>12 MONTHS OLD)

-Our domesticated pet cats (Felids) belong to the superfamily, Feloidea, together with the Viverrids (genet), the Hyaenids (hyena), who have all evolved as strict carnivores.
+Our domesticated pet cats (Felids) belong to the superfamily, Feloidea, together with the Viverrids (genet), and the Hyaenids (hyena), who have all evolved as strict carnivores.

 The history of the cat's evolutionary development, despite their relationship with humans, evidently indicates that this species has remained a pure carnivore, unlike the dogs.